2016 - 2018

 by analizing correspondences and differences among the various core curriculum and learning outputs, our main aim is to develop a method apt to:

-a) Develop advanced methodology of teaching and theoretical-practical learning in health literacy, taking into account heterogeneous language codes in a self-awareness framed bio-psyco-social endeavour, involving a large number of people with fewer educational opportunities and socio economic poor conditions.
+a) Develop an advanced methodology of teaching and of theoretical-practical learning in health literacy, taking into account heterogeneous language codes in a self-awareness framed bio-psyco-social endeavour, involving a large number of people with fewer educational opportunity and socio economic poor conditions .
 These last two factors are considered as health determinants.

 b) Assess which teaching methods prove their efficacy in developing those transversal competences needed for Entrepreneurship in the field of non-medical health support.